 Involuntary Confinement Requires Severe Mental Illness

-If you are a caregiver, guardian, or power of attorney for a loved one with a mental illness, make an appointment to speak with Fredrick P. Niemann, Esq. or a member of his office as soon as possible to discuss your options for ensuring he or she receive(s) suitable care in the least restrictive environment.
+If you are a caregiver, guardian, or power of attorney for a loved one with a mental illness, make an appointment to speak with Fredrick P. Niemann, Esq., or a member of his office as soon as possible to discuss your options for ensuring he or she receives suitable care in the least restrictive environment.
 If you are a caregiver exhausted by your responsibilities, respite relief may be available to you.
 Let Hanlon Niemann & Wright assist you with your respite options.
-You can reach Mr. Niemann and his office toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+You can reach Mr. Niemann and his office at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

 Legal Statutes Governing Involuntary Commitments in NJ

-Title 30:4-27 of the New Jersey statutes address involuntary commitments, the process for an involuntary commitment and the personal rights of an individual subject to an involuntary commitment, and the initiation of court proceedings for the involuntary commitment of a person.
+Title 30:4-27 of the New Jersey statutes addresses involuntary commitments, the process for an involuntary commitment, the personal rights of an individual subject to an involuntary commitment, and the initiation of court proceedings for the involuntary commitment of a person.

 Bringing in the Police for Help

 If a person’s behavior has escalated to a point where you believe that there is immediate danger, call your local police department.
-If they consider it necessary, the police will arrest the person, and have a certified screening service assess the need to get a court order filed for this person’s involuntary commitment.
+If they consider it necessary, the police will arrest the person and have a certified screening service assess whether a court order for this person’s involuntary commitment is needed.
 This court order does not mean that the person will be transferred to a psychiatric facility.
-Instead, the court order may call for the person to be placed for outpatient and psychiatric treatment(s).
-A deliberate or unintentional failure to attend these sessions may thereafter cause the person to be committed to a facility for inpatient treatment.
+Instead, the court order may call for the person to be placed in outpatient and psychiatric treatment.
+A deliberate or unintentional failure to attend these sessions may result in the person being committed to a facility for inpatient treatment.

 The Medical Screening Process if the Police Are Not Called In

-If law enforcement has not been involved, yet a medical professional(s) or a mental health screening service deems a person’s behavior to be sufficiently troubling, the person may be detained by a facility, without a court order, for up to 48 hours.
+If law enforcement has not been involved and a medical professional(s) or a mental health screening service deems a person’s behavior sufficiently troubling, the person may be detained by a facility without a court order for up to 48 hours.
 Independent screening certificates must be signed by two professionals, one of whom must be a psychiatrist.
-If there is a need to detain the person for longer than 48 hours, a court order must be obtained.
-Situations that may cause concern for a person’s mental health often arise from hospitalization for physical issues, when a patient displays erratic behavior, effects of substance abuse treatment, where a person relapses and experiences mental health issues; and through families reporting evidence of severe mental health issues to the person’s general physician or treatment specialists.
-The legal definition of a “screening service” is a public or private ambulatory care service designated by the commissioner that provides mental health services including assessment, emergency, and referral services to persons with mental illness in a specified geographic area (NJ.S.A.30:4-27.2z).
-Screening is the process by which an individual being considered by commitment meets the standards for mental illness and dangerousness as defined herein.
+If a person needs to be detained for more than 48 hours, a court order must be obtained.
+Situations that may cause concern for a person’s mental health often arise from hospitalization for physical issues, when a patient displays erratic behavior, effects of substance abuse treatment, where a person relapses and experiences mental health issues, and through families reporting evidence of severe mental health issues to the person’s general physician or treatment specialists.
+The legal definition of a “screening service” is a public or private ambulatory care service designated by the commissioner that provides mental health services, including assessment, emergency, and referral services to persons with mental illness in a specified geographic area (NJ.S.A.30:4-27.2z).
+Screening is the process by which an individual being considered for commitment meets the standards for mental illness and dangerousness as defined herein.
 The legal definition of a “certified screener” is an individual who has fulfilled the requirements outlined in NJ.A.C.
 10:31-3.3 and has been certified by the Division as qualified to assess eligibility for involuntary commitment to treatment.
 (NJ.S.A.
 30:4-27.2p).

 Required Medical Proofs for an Involuntary Commitment